twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **IncludeFina** – Used with **Terminal Forms (fina, fin2, fin3)**.
 This feature uses terminal characters from the *Arabic* ranges of Unicode.
 The last two features are used only for Syriac.
 * **IncludeFractions** – Used with **Numerals: Fractions (diagonal) (frac, dnom, numr)**.
 The `frac` feature uses precomposed vulgar fractions from the *Latin-1 Supplement* and *Number Forms* ranges of Unicode.
 * **IncludeFractionsAdv** – Used with **Numerals: Fractions (diagonal) (frac, dnom, numr): Extended (smart math format)**.
 * **IncludeHlig** – Used with **Other Forms and Variants: Historical Ligatures and Historical Forms (hlig, hist)**.
 The `hist` feature uses the last character from the *Latin Extended-A* range of Unicode.
-The `hlig` feature uses ſt from the *Alphabetic Presentation Forms* range of Unicode and ligatures that are made up of glyphs beginning with ſ if the PostScript names in each glyph have `longs` succeeded by the underline.
+The `hlig` feature uses ſt from the *Alphabetic Presentation Forms* range of Unicode and ligatures that are made up of glyphs beginning with ſ if the PostScript names in each glyph have `longs_`.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this feature in his fonts to substitute Roman numerals.
 * **IncludeInit** – Used with **Initial Forms (init)**.
 This feature uses initial characters from the *Arabic* ranges of Unicode.
 * **IncludeIsol** – Used with **Isolated Forms (isol)**.
 This feature uses  isolated characters from the *Arabic* ranges of Unicode.
 * **IncludeLiga** – Used with **Other Forms and Variants: Standard Ligatures (liga)**.
 This feature uses the first five Latin characters from the *Alphabetic Presentation Forms* range of Unicode.
 Don't include this feature in monospaced fonts (e.g. Helvetica Monospaced, Nimbus Sans Mono, Noto Sans Mono, etc. etc. etc.)!